-2.1 The purpose of this report is to seek the Committee's decision on the proposal to designate sites in the Borough as 'licence streets for street trading and the granting of street trading licences under the provisions of the London Local Authorities Act 1990 (as amended.)

-2.2 Also to vary existing street trading licences to add additional types of goods to be sold.
+- 2.1 The purpose of this report is to seek the Committee's decision on the proposal to designate sites in the Borough as 'licence streets for street trading and the granting of street trading licences under the provisions of the London Local Authorities Act 1990 (as amended.) - 2.2 The purpose of this report is to seek the Committee's decision on the proposal to vary the existing street trading licence to vary the goods/service provided.